Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 Thin Cap regulations

-The South African thin capitalisation rules (which form part of South African transfer pricing rules) must be considered where a resident subsidiary of a foreign parent is funded by way of capital and shareholders’ loans.
+The South African thin capitalisation rules (which form part of South African transfer pricing rules) must be considered where a South African company is funded by a non-resident connected person by way of capital and shareholders’ loans.

 Until April 2012, SARS applied a “safe harbour” 3:1 debt-to-equity guideline ratio to determine whether interest-bearing loans were disproportionate in relation to the capital of the South African entity.